 All cash transfers programs analyzed here are progressive in absolute terms (table 4).
-In spite of the launching of AUH at the end of 2009, the overall share of cash transfers - as a proportion of GDP - was lower in 2009 than in 2003 (table 1).
-This happened because with the economic recovery and subsequent boom the emergency employment program was scaled back significantly.
-However, since GDP was higher in 2009, the cash transfers' budget in per capita terms was also higher.
+In spite of launching AUH at the end of 2009, the overall share of cash transfers, as a proportion of GDP, was lower in 2009 than in 2003 (table 1).
+This happened because with the economic recovery and subsequent boom, the emergency employment program was scaled back significantly.
+However, since GDP was higher in 2009, the cash transfer budget in per capita terms was also higher.
 This, together with the fact that - as shown in table 4 - the progressivity of the individual programs tended to rise (or be high to begin with such as the case of AUH), means that the contribution of direct cash transfers to inequality and poverty reduction rose.

-With the expansion of noncontributory pensions and the launching of AUH, the coverage among the poor of all cash transfers combined rose by a whopping 30 percentage points for extreme and moderate poor between 2003 and 2009 (figure 3).
-In 2009, more than 90 percent of the extreme poor and more than 80 percent of the moderate poor are covered by at least one of the CCTs or noncontributory pensions.
+With the expansion of noncontributory pensions and the launching of AUH, the coverage among the poor of all cash transfers combined rose by a whopping 30 percentage points for extreme and moderately poor people between 2003 and 2009 (figure 3).
+By 2009, more than 90 percent of the extreme poor and more than 80 percent of the moderately poor were covered by at least one of the CCTs or by noncontributory pensions.